why the end of marc by marc matters

 As one of fashion’s most loved diffusion lines closes, a look at its cultural impact and legacy.

-Marc by Marc launched in a pre-9/11, pre-recession, pre-Kardashians world, this was a very different landscape for a fashion brand to exist in.
-In 2000, Marc Jacobs himself was still pale and a bit geeky, wearing a uniform of oversized sweaters, clear spectacles, and Stan Smiths.
-He hadn't yet become the internationally-recognised, ultra-buff and tattooed arbiter of taste for his own line and Louis Vuitton collections.
-The first Marc by Marc Jacobs collection was a burst of youthful colour and energy in the New York; with pink socks, heeled sandals, rainbow belts, and those soon-to-be omnipresent military jackets.
-It was the clothing you didn't know you needed that you suddenly couldn't live without.
+Let's take a quick trip back to the launch of Marc by Marc.
+Pre-9/11, pre-recession, pre-Kardashians: this was a very different landscape for a fashion brand.
+In 2000, Marc Jacobs himself was still pale and a bit geeky, with a uniform of oversized sweaters, clear spectacles, and adidas Stan Smiths.
+He hadn't yet become the internationally-recognized, ultra-buff and tattooed arbiter of taste via his own line and Louis Vuitton.
+The first Marc by Marc Jacobs collection was a welcome jolt to the industry, with pink socks and heeled sandals, rainbow belts, and those soon-omnipresent military jackets.
+Like all successful fashion, it was the clothing you didn't know you needed that you suddenly couldn't live without.

 As fast fashion took off, designer spinoffs suffered.
 Kors, Burberry Sport, D&G - all have been closed in recent years.
 In Business of Fashion this past December, Robin Mellery-Pratt argued that diffusion lines were losing their economic raison d'etre: "For most fashion brands, assimilating lower-priced product into signature lines may make the most sense.
 Indeed, it's becoming increasingly difficult to justify diffusion lines which confuse customers and drive up costs."

 Despite the recent, heralded re-launch of Marc by Marc under accessories wizard Katie Hillier and fashion darling Luella Bartley, the brand had run its course.
-Along with his new CEO Sebastien Suhl, Marc Jacobs made the move as part of a plan to reinvigorate his eponymous brand (as it prepares to launch on the stock market).
+Along with his new CEO Sebastien Suhl, Marc Jacobs made the move as part of a plan to reinvigorate his eponymous brand (as it prepares for an IPO).
 Jacobs told WWD: "I want to make incredible fashion.
 I want to figure out a way to make that incredible fashion available to people on different levels."
 Now, that means one line, which will need to find new ways of communicating and selling to young people.

 What will the West Village become without the Marc by Marc Jacobs shop?
 As Ariel Levy observed in her 2008 profile of Marc Jacobs in The New Yorker, "The two individuals perhaps most responsible for transforming the West Village from what it was ten years ago into what it is today are Carrie Bradshaw and Marc Jacobs."
-Perhaps as the main Marc Jacobs brand redefines itself, its shops will again become as trend-setting and culturally relevant as they were when legendary store manager Robert Rich hosted Kate Moss and Winona Ryder in the store's original back room.
+In recent years Bleecker has been invaded by a steady flow of Magnolia cupcake-eating tweens.
+Perhaps as the main Marc Jacobs brand redefines itself, its Mercer and Bleecker shops will again become as trend-setting and culturally relevant as they were when legendary store manager Robert Rich hosted Kate Moss and Winona Ryder in the store's original back room.

-In the 15 years since Marc by Marc's launch, young consumers have become more socially conscious and less designer-focused.
+In the fifteen years since Marc by Marc's launch, young consumers have become more socially conscious and less designer-focused.
+With the influx of do-gooder fashion brands like Everlane, Warby Parker, and Toms, priorities have shifted.
+What a brand does for the planet is becoming just as important as what its clothes look like.
 Katie Hillier and Luella's last gestures for Marc by Marc revolved around the ideas of DIY fashion and activism.
-As Katie said after the autumm/winter 15 show, "Buy a beret.
+As Katie said after the fall/winter 15 show, "Buy a beret.
 Make some badges.
 Get some old jeans and put the patches on them.
 You can buy the clothes and there are ideas on how to create your own as well."
 This move from materialism to creativity is encouraging!
 Let the next decade be about how brands can engage young people beyond their wallets.

 Text Rory Satran